-We are a pharmaceutical company with 17,000 people in more than 20 countries.
-There are 240 people at Daiichi Sankyo in the UK, 75% of whom are customer facing*.
+There are currently 212 people at Daiichi Sankyo in the UK, 52% of whom are customer facing*.

 At Daiichi Sankyo UK, the National Health Service is our biggest stakeholder.
 That’s why we make it our business to understand the challenges faced by the four devolved nations.
 Variations in policy and funding are often determined by disease morbidity and mortality rates.
 In the south of England, for example, early deaths arising from CVD are lower than in other UK regions**.